Smart Games Challenge: Smart Games Puzzle Challenge 2

 In Computer Gaming World, Charles Ardai called Smart Games Puzzle Challenge 2 "brain food of a very high order, caviar for the cranium."
 He summarized it as "the best bunch of brain-busters ever."
 Cindy Yans of Computer Games Strategy Plus wrote, "This is simply the most comprehensive puzzle game around.
 Hands down."

 Writing for PC Gamer US, Lisa H. Renninger called it "one of the best puzzle collections we’ve seen in a long time", and a vast improvement over its predecessor.
 She highlighted its "terrific gameplay" and "great puzzle variety".

 The editors of Computer Gaming World named Smart Games Puzzle Challenge 2 the best puzzle game of 1997, and wrote, "Once again, Smart Games goes for substance rather than flash.
 But with brain-shattering puzzles like these, who needs fluff?"

-PC Game World gave it 80%.
+PC Game World gave the game an 80% score.

 Smart Games Puzzle Challenge 3

 In Computer Gaming World, Charles Ardai wrote of Puzzle Challenge 3, "Almost three years after they set the puzzle game standard, the folks at Smart Games are still the only ones doing it right."
 Although he felt that the designers had been forced to rely on "sometimes esoteric" puzzles, since their earlier titles included most of the accessible ones, he argued that "no puzzle lover will leave disappointed."
 Ardai concluded, "Unlike most series, which tend to start running out of steam by their third installment, Smart Games' Puzzle Challenge still has all of its original spirit and most of its creative spark."

 Puzzle Challenge 3 was a finalist for Computer Gaming World's award for the best classic game of 1998, although it lost to You Don't Know Jack: The Ride.

-Gamespot gave it 7.2/10.
+GameSpot gave it 7.2/10.
 Gaming Entertainment Magazine gave it 70%.
 Absolute Games gave it 65%.